BinaryAnalysisPlatform/bap-tutorial/README.md

 ## Preparation

 To complete the OCaml path of the tutorial you will need an OCaml development environment, bap, and all the necessary libraries.
-We have prepared a Vagrantfile, that will setup your virtual machine using Vagrant.
-If you have `vagrant` installed on your machine the following will setup and prepare the necessary development environment.
+The easiest option is to [install BAP from opam][3].
+But if you don't want to spend time on that, don't worry.
+We have prepared a Vagrantfile, that will set up your virtual machine using Vagrant.
+If you have `vagrant` installed on your machine the following will set up and prepare the necessary development environment.

 ```
+# if you don't want to install bap from opam yourself
 wget http://tiny.cc/Vagrantfile
 vagrant up
 vagrant ssh